-The proposed design response must respect the existing or preferred neighbourhood character and respond to the features of the site.
-Standard met See Clause 22.09 Assessment for further discussion.
+The proposed design response must respect the existing or preferred neighbourhood ✓ Standard met character and respond to the features of the site.
+See Clause 22.09 Assessment for further discussion.
 Decision Any relevant neighbourhood character objective, policy or statement set out in this scheme.
-Guidelines The neighbourhood and site description.
+Sallianino The neighbourhood and site description.
 The design response.
 Objectives To ensure that the design respects the existing neighbourhood character or contributes to a preferred neighbourhood character.
 To ensure that development responds to the features of the site and the surrounding area.
-Clause 55.02- Clause 55.02-2 Residential policy objectives Title & Objective Standards Standards Standard Met/Standard Not Met/NA Standard B2 An application must be accompanied by a written statement to the satisfaction of the responsible authority that describes how the development is consistent with any relevant policy for housing in the PPF and the LPPF, including the MSS and local planning policies. ✓ Standard met Decision The PPF and the LPPF including the MSS and local planning policies.
-Guidelines The design resource

-Clause 55.02- clause 55.02-2 Residential policy objectives Title & Objective Standards Standards Standard Met/Standard Not Met/NA Standard B2 An application must be accompanied by a written statement to the satisfaction of the responsible authority that describes how the development is consistent with any relevant policy for housing in the PPF and the LPPF, including the MSS and local planning policies. ✓ Standard met Decision The PPF and the LPPF including the MSS and local planning policies.
+Clause 55.02-2 Re -2 Residential policy objectives Title & Objective Standards Standard Met/Standard Not Met/NA Standard B2 An application must be accompanied by a written statement to the satisfaction of the responsible authority that describes how the development is consistent with any relevant policy for housing in the PPF and the LPPF, including the MSS and local planning policies. ✓ Standard met Decision Guidelines The PPF and the LPPF including the MSS and local planning policies.
 The design response.
 Objectives To ensure that residential development is provided in accordance with any policy for housing in the PPF and the LPPF, including the MSS and local planning policies.
 To support medium densities in areas where development can take advantage of public and community infrastructure and services.